PrasamJain/Data-Structures/STACK/README.md

 Let us suppose take the real-life example of a stack of plates or a pile of books etc. As the item in this form of data structure can be removed or added from the top only which means the last item to be added to the stack is the first item to be removed.
 So you can say that the stack follows the Last In First Out (LIFO) structure.
+We can implement stack using Array as well as linked list.

 APPLICATIONS...